johnhungerford/zikyo/README.md

 ---

 ZiKyo answers these frustrations by providing:
-1. A single object `KYO` with a bunch of factory methods for Kyo effects styled after the ones that can be found on `ZIO`
+1. A single object `KYO` with a bunch of factory methods for many of the core Kyo effect types styled after the ones that can be found on `ZIO`
-2. Extension methods on Kyo effects modeled after ZIO combinators.
+2. Extension methods on Kyo effects modeled on ZIO combinators.

 Whenever possible the names of ZiKyo methods are the same as the corresponding methods in ZIO.
-When this is not possible or doesn't make sense, ZiKyo tries to keep as close to the ZIO convention as possible.
+When this is not possible or doesn't make sense, ZiKyo tries to keep as close to ZIO conventions as possible.

 ### Getting Started